dinngo/protocolink-contract/README.md

 - Protocolink is a router system which consolidates protocol interactions within a secure Router/Agent architecture in a single transaction.
 - Protocolink is proficient in processing ERC-20, ERC-721, ERC-1155 and lending positions.
 - Protocolink is protocol-agnostic.
 All protocol-related code is defined in the [protocolink-logics](https://github.com/dinngo/protocolink-logics)) repository instead of in the contracts.
-Protocolink also offers an [API](https://docs.protocolink.com/integrate-api/overview) and a [SDK](https://docs.protocolink.com/integrate-js-sdk/overview) for developers to create transactions.
+Protocolink also offers an [API](https://docs.protocolink.com/integrate-api/overview) and an [SDK](https://docs.protocolink.com/integrate-js-sdk/overview) for developers to create transactions.

 More details can be found at [Protocolink Overview](https://docs.protocolink.com/).